-- 1. Headmaster writes to parents stating provisional intention to expel and offers a further meeting with, or opportunity to make representation in writing to, the Chairman.
-(Sample letter attached) - 2.
-If requested by parents, the Chairman convenes a meeting with at least one other Governor and an outside Observer to ensure fairness.
-(Sample letter and Procedure for Meeting is attached) - 3.
-Following the Meeting, the Headmaster consults with the Chairman and reaches a decision which is final. - 4.
+- 1. If requested by parents, the Chair of Governors convenes a meeting with at least two Governors and an outside Observer to ensure fairness.
+(Sample letter and Procedure for Meeting is attached) - 2.
+Following the Meeting, the Headmaster consults with the Governors and reaches a decision which is final. - 3.
 There are no other appeals.